We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best for natural materials: Mighty Plugs Pure Beeswax Ear Plugs

 Made from natural beeswax, these are hypoallergenic, reusable, and waterproof.
 These make excellent earplugs for swimmers.
 They have an NRR of 34 dB.

 The makers say that their product fits all ear canal sizes and is great during sleep, relaxation, study, and concerts and other loud activities.

 Online reviews are generally positive, though some say that these earplugs are ineffective and fragile.

-These earplugs have foam ear tips and wings to enhance their fit and function.
-Each case has small, medium, and large sizes.
+These earplugs have foam ear tips and wings that are designed to enhance their fit and function.
+They come in small, medium, and large.

-Made from soft, hypoallergenic memory foam, these have been designed to suit side sleepers.
+Made from soft, hypoallergenic memory foam, the manufacturer has designed these ear plugs specifically for side sleepers.

 They have a high NRR of 33 dB.